KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 # Pipeline

 The pipeline is a very unique and important feature of PowerShell.
 Any value that is not suppressed or assigned to a variable gets placed in the pipeline.
-The `if` provides us a way to take advantage of the pipeline in a way that is not alway obvious.
+The `if` provides us a way to take advantage of the pipeline in a way that is not always obvious.

 ``` posh
     $discount = if ( $age -ge 55 )